hjoliver/cylc-doc/src/7-to-8/major-changes/scheduling.rst

 - Is much more efficient because it doesn't need to track as many waiting and succeeded tasks.

-  - Tasks are not pre-spawned before they are needed.
+  - Tasks are not "pre-spawned" before they are needed.
-  - Tasks are not retained when they succeed.
+  - Tasks are not retained in memory once they complete.
-  - No costly indiscriminate dependency matching is done.
+  - There is no costly indiscriminate dependency matching.
 - Distinguishes between :term:`optional <optional output>` and :term:`required <required output>` task outputs, to support:

   - :term:`graph branching` without :term:`suicide triggers <suicide trigger>`
-  - correct diagnosis of :term:`workflow completion`
+  - correct diagnosis of :ref:`workflow completion`
 - Causes no implicit dependence on previous-instance job submit

   - instances of same task can run out of cycle point order